ve3wwg/ESP8266_TCP_UDP/README.md

 Any other temporary buffers needed are created on the stack and released upon return.
 These are small and less than 32 bytes in size.

+If you are extremely strapped for RAM, you can invoke:

+    esp.release();

+at strategic places in the code.
+This will release any disposable buffers, like the internal one holding the ESP version information (this may save 40 to 80 bytes of heap).
+If the version info is requested again for example, a new internal buffer will be created when required.

 To avoid the need to pull in sprintf/snprintf library code, the esp8266.cpp module provides its own efficient integer to string conversion routine: